-The Plan's Investment Policies and Guidelines state that the Board of OPERS has the fiduciary responsibility to provide investment and administrative services to the Plan's participants and sets forth the following objectives:
+The Plan's investment policies and guidelines state that the Board of Trustees of OPERS has the fiduciary responsibility to provide investment and administrative services to the Plan's participants and sets forth the following objectives:

-- To provide participants with a prudent menu of investment options to diversify their investment portfolios in order to efficiently achieve reasonable financial goals for retirement. - To provide education to participants to help them build portfolios that maximize the probability of achieving their investment goals. - To administer the Plan in an efficient manner, such that participants are able to monitor their individual portfolios and make suitable adjustments in a timely manner. - To provide competitive investment options in major asset classes at a reasonable cost. - To establish criteria and procedures for the ongoing evaluation of the investment offered, which are consistent with prudent investment management and participants' needs for diverse investment options. - To establish procedures for the selection, evaluation, review, and elimination of fund options and the Board's expectations regarding each fund option.
+- To provide participants with a prudent menu of investment options to diversify their investment portfolios in order to efficiently achieve reasonable financial goals for retirement. - To provide education to participants to help them build portfolios which maximize the probability of achieving their investment goals. - To administer the Plan in an efficient manner, such that participants are able to monitor their individual portfolios and make suitable adjustments in a timely manner.

+- To provide competitive investment options in major asset classes at a reasonable cost. - To establish criteria and procedures for the ongoing evaluation of the investment offered, which are consistent with prudent investment management and participants' needs for diverse investment options. - To establish procedures for the selection, evaluation, review, and elimination of fund options and the Board's expectations regarding each fund option.

-The menu of core investment options must include at least one offering in each of the following asset categories: Cash Equivalents, Fixed Income, Balanced, Domestic Large-Cap Equity, Domestic Small and Mid-Cap Equity, and International Equity.
-With the exception of the cash equivalents category, the Plan is structured such that all core investment options are publicly traded mutual funds.
+The menu of core investment options must include at least one offering in each of the following asset categories: cash equivalents, fixed income, balanced, domestic large cap equity, domestic small and midcap equity, and international equity.
+With the exception of the cash equivalent category, the Plan is structured such that all core investment options are publicly traded mutual funds.

-An "unbundled" group of mutual funds and a self-directed brokerage option are offered by various fund managers to Plan participants.
+An "unbundled" group of mutual funds offered by various fund managers is available to Plan participants.